rssoftwareab/arrigo-support/docs/index.md

 We also have a **known issue** with *Icon support in Buttons*.

-We have upgraded stable to our latest version.
-The latest is the new version including above changes.

-We strongly recommend that you test out our (really fast) latest version.

 If you encounter problems in your project, don't hesitate to get in touch with us.

 ### Builds (change logs)